PrincetonUniversity/tigerdata-offloading/README.md

 # Uploading data

-To upload data from to `tigerdata` you need to send an email to David Luet with the subject: `tigerdata offload` and the list of directories that you want uploaded in the body of the email.
+To upload data from to `tigerdata` you need to send an email to David Luet with the subject: `tiger offload` and the list of directories that you want uploaded in the body of the email.